Automattic/Custom-Javascript-Editor/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add custom Javascript to your site from an editor in the WordPress admin
+Add custom JavaScript to your site from an editor in the WordPress admin

 == Description ==

-Add custom Javascript to your site from an editor in the WordPress admin.
+Add custom JavaScript to your site from an editor in the WordPress admin.

 Your code is stored and revisioned with a custom post type, so you can always go back to a previous working state.